jojozhuang/jojozhuang.github.io/_posts/2017-02-17-analyze-performance-issue-with-splunk.md

 Export the search result to csv file.
 ![MIME Type](/public/pics/2017-02-17/export.png)
 ### 3.5 Process the CSV File
-Use Microsoft Excel for the rest analyzing, since Excel is good at handling csv files.
+Use Microsoft Excel for the rest steps, since Excel is good at handling csv files.
-Open the csv file in Excel, eliminate the un-relevant columns.
+Open the csv file, eliminate all other columns except Level, Class, FieldName and TimeSpent.
 ![MIME Type](/public/pics/2017-02-17/eliminate.png)
 Then, sort the 'TimeSpent' column in descending order.
-Now, we see that field 'LineItems' on IR consumes 19.7 seconds, almost all of the time.
+Now, we see that field 'LineItems' on IR consumes 19.7 seconds.
+We find the bottleneck.
 ![MIME Type](/public/pics/2017-02-17/level0sorted.png)

 ### 3.6 Search the Logs for Line Level
-Now, we take the same steps to get the time consumption information inside LineItems(on the line level).
+Now, we take the same steps to get the logs for level=1(line level).
 ```sh
 source="performancelog.txt" host="johnny-Ubuntu" sourcetype="log4j" fieldtiming:debug "level=1"
 ```
 ![MIME Type](/public/pics/2017-02-17/level1.png)
-Open the csv file in Excel, eliminate the un-relevant columns.
+Open the csv file, eliminate all other columns except Level, Class, FieldName and TimeSpent.
 Then, sort the 'TimeSpent' column in descending order.
 ![MIME Type](/public/pics/2017-02-17/level1sorted.png)
 Notice that there are two fields consumes lots of time.
 Each field takes about 90 millisecond for validation.
-The total would be 90 * 2 * 100 = 18000 millisecond = 18 seconds.
+The total time would be 90 * 2 * 100 = 18000 millisecond = 18 seconds, almost all of the proportion of LineItems.
 * cus_SupervisorTotalMismatch
 * cus_SupervisorTotalMismatchContract

 ### 3.7 Conclusion
 Finally, we find the main cause is because of these two customized fields configured in customer's system.
-After checking the definition of these two fields, I found there are some unnecessary duplicated calculations in its expression.
+After checking the definition of these two fields, I found there were some duplicated calculations in its expression.
 The final solution is to move these two fields from line level(line item) to header level(IR document).